ShoIsMyName/GIS-Drone/README.md

 This drone is designed to fly and survey, collect images with GPS locations and convert them into maps that can be viewed on the web.

 ## Image-Stitcher 📷
+>All captured images will be saved in one of the directories (can be selected by editing the settings in the source code).
+The images will then be imported and stitched together into a map using the cv2 library with the Stitcher function.
 ``` python
 import cv2
 import os